ozkary/ozkary.github.io/_posts/2023/2023-06-17-data-engineering-process-fundamentals-data-warehouse-transformation-exercise.md

 ```

+The dbt folder contains the SQL-based source code.
+The staging folder contains the view definitions.
+The core folder contains the table definitions.
+The schema files in those folders have test rules and data constraints that are used to validate the models.
+This is how we are able to test our models.

+The schema.yml files are used as configurations to define the schema of the final output of the models.
+It provides the ability to explicitly specify the column names, data types, and other properties of the resulting table created by each dbt model.
+This file allows dbt to generate the appropriate SQL statements for creating or altering tables in the target data warehouse.

+> 👍 All these files are executed using the dbt CLI.
+The files are compiled into SQL statements that are deployed to the database or just executed in memory to run the test, validation and insert scripts.
+The compiled SQL is stored in the target folder and these are assets deployed to the database.
+The transformation tasks are compiled into the run folder and are only executed on the database.

 ### Lineage

 Data lineage is the documentation and tracking of the flow of data from its origin to its destination, including all the intermediate processes and transformations that it undergoes.
+In this case, we show how the external table is the source for the fact table and the dimension table dependencies.

 ![ozkary-data-engineering-data-warehouse-lineage](../../assets/2023/ozkary-data-engineering-process-data-warehouse-lineage.png "Data Engineering Process Fundamentals - Data Warehouse and Transformation Lineage")

 ### Staging Data Models - Views

 We use the view strategy to build our staging models.
-When these files are executed (via CLI commands), the SQL is generated and deployed to the database.
-We also add a test parameter to limit the number of data to 100 rows during the development process, which is removed when deploying.
-Jinja directives are in double brackets {{}}.
+When these files are executed (via CLI commands), the SQL DDL (Data Definition Language) is generated and deployed to the database, essentially building the views.
+We also add a test parameter to limit the number of rows to 100 during the development process only.
+This is removed when it is deployed.
+Notice how the Jinja directives are in double brackets {{}} and handle some conditional logic and directives to configure the build process or call user defined functions.

+> 👍  DDL (Data Definition Language) is used to create objects.
+DML (Data Manipulation Language) is used to query the data.

 - stg_station.sql